The Maven Version Shuffle

 2.0.10 will be created by backporting bugs from 2.1.0-M1

-Some good news: a 3.0 alpha-1 release should be occurring very soon.
+Some good news: a 3.0 alpha-1 release should be occurring soon.
 It will be without the artifact resolution changes AKA Mercury, but will have the new interpolation and inheritance code.
-This release will be intended to start identifying incompatibilities between 2.x and 3.0 so they can be handled and to give us a platform to start stabilizing.
+This release will identify incompatibilities between 2.x and 3.0 so they can be handled, and to give us a platform to start stabilizing.

 Picture of Brian Fox